kytos/kytos/docs/developer/python-openflow.rst

             my_second_attribute = UBInt16(0)
             my_third_attribute = UBInt8(255)

-which can be used like this for example:
+which can be used like this:

 .. code:: python